Padmavathi-SJ/BYTS/java/OOPS.md

 **In Method Overriding , method resolution take and care by JVM based on the runtime objects.**
 **Hence it is called as Dynamic Polymorphism, and run-time Polymorphism in late binding.**

+**If any method's behavior, if we wants to change, we can change only through "Method Overriding".**

 ## 11. Static Control Flow:

 **Whenever we are executing java class, the balance sequence of steps will be performed automatically.**